 Is it heartburn or achalasia?
 They have some things in common, but they’re not the same.
 While both can cause trouble swallowing and the feeling of food backing up into the throat, achalasia happens when the processes that move food to your stomach don’t work like they should.

 Achalasia is rare.
-Only 1 in 10,000 people will get it.
+Approximately 1 in 100,000 people will get it.
 Although the condition can’t be cured, treatment will help you live with it.

 What Is Happening?

 Everyone has a muscle between the esophagus -- the tube that food passes through -- and the stomach.
 The muscle is supposed to open to let food and liquids pass into the stomach.
 Your esophagus also helps move food down into the stomach.

 If you have achalasia, neither of these processes work well.
 The esophagus can’t push food down.
 Also, the valve doesn’t open up completely.
 This causes food to get caught at the base of the esophagus.

 Achalasia doesn’t happen overnight.
 It can take years to develop, and some people ignore the symptoms for years before they go to a doctor.

 Experts aren’t sure why achalasia happens.
 But genetics and immune system problems may be involved.